Prathith21/Spring-and-Spring-Boot/README.md

 In Spring framework generally we dont create and manage objects , everything is taken care by Spring.
 So here we use Application Context that is used to get the objects from container , previously Bean factories were used.
 To use Application Context we need Spring Context Application Context is a super set of Bean factory.
+In Application Context while we load the xml file the objects get created. and in getBean we just use the bean.
+Only mentioned bean in xml file is created.
+How many times you mention that many times bean will be created.